yusong17/yusonglab.github.io/_posts/design/2014-07-10-post-right-sidebar-news.md

     caption: Unsplash.com
     caption_url: http://unsplash.com
 ---
 *Feeling Responsive* shows metadata by default.
 The default behaviour can be changed via `config.yml`.
-To show metadata at the end of a page/post just add the following to front matter:
+To show metadata at th to front matter:
 <!--more-->

 ~~~